betaveros/gridderface/README.md

 After you're done, `:write filename.png` will output a file.

-## Layer Visuals Manipulation
+## Layers Manipulation

-"Layers"

-There are a couple commands for changing how "layers" are displayed.

-Layers are:
+Sometimes, two dimensions aren't enough.
+For example, sometimes you want to draw a filled block and then write text on top of it.
+If you try doing this directly you'll find putting the text in a cell overwrites the block.

+To let you do this, Gridderface has layers.
+In Draw mode, the `1/1` in the status indicates the current layer, where you're drawing, and how many layers there are total.

+- `:newlayer` adds a new layer.
+- `TAB` switches between different layers.
+- `:rmlayer` removes the current layer.
+- `:clear` clears the current layer of all marks.

+This is useful in solving puzzles too: if you want to bifurcate in solving, you can create a new layer and draw on it; if it doesn't work out, it's easy to clear or delete just your marks on that layer.

+By the way, `CTRL+Tab` lets you draw on the `undercontent`, which is its own group of layers that is underneath the decoration grid.
+This is useful if you want to shade certain cells of the grid without covering the grid lines.

+## Buffers

+You can change things about how they are drawn.
+In order from top to bottom, buffers are:

 - `image`
 - `undercontent`
 - `decoration`
-- `content`
+- `content` (stuff you've drawn)
 - `grid`
 - `cursor`

+Here are commands.

 - `:opacity` (or `:op`), as mentioned above, changes the opacity of layers `:hide` and `:show` are short for calling `:opacity` with `0` or `1`.
 - `:multiply` (or `:mul`) makes the layer drawn by multiplying each pixel value with the one below.
 Black multiplied by any color is black, but white multiplied by any color is that color. `:nomultiply` (or `:nomul`) undoes this.
+This often makes filling cells look nicer: for example, if the puzzle image is a black grid and you fill a cell with red, normally the red will block part of the black grid.
+It's even worse if the black cell had black text in it you still want to see.
+If you `:multiply content`, then the black will show neatly through the red.
 - `:antialias` (`:aa`; `:noantialias`, `:noaa`) changes the general antialias settings for the layer. `:textantialias` (`:taa`; `:notextantialias`, `:notaa`) does the same only for text.